 - Could the batteries be corroded?
 If so, it’s time to replace them.

 - Could there be another issue with the battery?
-It’s very possible the battery’s contacts, which are the little metal prongs that connect with the battery when the door is closed, are corroded too.
+It’s possible the battery’s contacts, which are the tiny metal prongs that connect with the battery when the door is closed, are corroded too.
 If they are, open and close the battery compartment several times to clean the contacts.
 Then replace the battery and see if the sound has improved.
 Your hearing care professional can also clean the battery contacts for you.
 Do they appear to make contact with the battery?
 If they are oriented appropriately, you may feel a bit of drag when you open the battery door or see scratches on the surface of a used battery.

 - Perhaps the device is damaged?
 If you’re not a professional audiologist, it’s best to give this task to an expert, as you could damage the device further.
 Walk-in hours or same-day appointments are available for you whenever you need them.

 Common Hearing Aid Problem #4

 “My hearing aids are ‘whistling’ or producing feedback.”

 How annoying for you.
 Try one of these three remedies right now to stop it.

 - Are they appropriately inserted?
 If the hearing aids are whistling in your ears, remove them and try re-inserting them.
 That should do the trick.